Mimsqueeze/Codeforces-Solutions/Notes.md

 - A queue implemented with a max heap where popping it removes the largest element
 - priority_queue<int> q;
 - queue.push() adds an element into the heap
-- queue.front() returns the largest element
+- queue.top() returns the largest element
 - queue.pop() removes the largest element
+- queue.empty() tells you if the queue is empty
 - priority_queue<int, vector<int>, greater<int>> makes a minimum priority queue
 - Can make a custom priority queue by passing in comparison function:
   - auto compare(T lower_priority, T higher_priority);